 1. How much does the plan cost?

 A pet insurance plan needs to give you the right amount of coverage—and be affordable for your budget.
-Our entry level accident and illness plan on average costs about 30% less than similar plans offered by other providers, and 60% less than the most expensive of these plans.* If you hear promises of really high payouts elsewhere, look closely at the cost of the plan.
+Our entry level accident and illness plan on average costs more than 30% less than similar plans offered by other providers, and 65% less than the most expensive of these plans.* If you hear promises of really high payouts elsewhere, look closely at the cost of the plan.
 Will you need to raise your deductible a significant amount just to afford it?
-Even with our lower premiums, fewer than 2% of our customers hit their plan’s incident limit in 2010.+
+Even with our lower premiums, only about 0.5% of our customers hit their plan’s incident limit.+

 Get a quote now to see rates available for your pet.